-Employees (report and obtain approval for conflicts): All employees shall identify conflicts of interest before taking any conflicted action and address the conflict as noted above

-(obtain approval from the Chief Risk and Compliance Officer before proceeding).
+Employees (report and obtain approval for conflicts): Seek prior approval when possible conflicts arise before taking any conflicted action and mitigate or avoid the conflict as noted above (obtain approval from the Chief Risk and Compliance Officer before proceeding).

-Senior Directors, Directors, and Chiefs of Party or Project Directors (report and obtain approval for conflicts and annually acknowledge the Policy): In addition to the above, Senior Directors, Directors, and Chiefs of Party or Project Directors have an enhanced obligation to report and address conflicts because of their position within Winrock.
+Senior Directors, Directors, and Chiefs of Party or Project Directors (report and obtain approval for conflicts and annually acknowledge the Policy): In addition to the above, Senior Directors, Directors, and Chiefs of Party or Project Directors have an enhanced obligation to report and mitigate or avoid conflicts based on their position within Winrock.
 The Chief Risk and Compliance Officer shall circulate annually a Conflicts Acknowledgment Form that requires acknowledgment that each understand and adhere to Winrock's Conflict of Interest Policy.
-The form must be acknowledged immediately upon receipt.
+The form must be acknowledged immediately upon receipt and returned signed.